leovn85/veritas/README.md

 ## ✨ Modifications in This Version

 * **Simplified DLL Naming:**
-    The core file has been renamed from `veritas.dll` to **`xluau.dll`**.
+    The core file has been renamed.
 This is to make the process of copying the file for injection easier and more convenient.

 * **Improved Battle Mode Detection:**
     The logic for detecting battle modes has been enhanced for greater accuracy, please copy `battle_modes.json` to your game installation folder.